christopherhanten/beepMan2/README.md

 # beepMan2

+NOTE: 'Spindex.html' is an older version of the html page.

 Beep Man 2 is a javascript-based game to be played in the browser.

 This project is hard AF.
 The things I need to happen in my life, "Everything to click," has not occurred yet.